Implicit and Explicit Commonsense for Multi-sentence Video Captioning: Related Works

 \textbf{Video Understanding.} A significant milestone in the domain of video understanding was reached through dense video captioning~\cite{krishna2017dense}, which is inspired by the dense image captioning task~\cite{johnson2016densecap}.
-The ActivityNet Captioning \cite{krishna2017dense} dataset is released as a benchmark for this task and has generated a flury of research~\cite{Chadha2020iPerceive, iashin2020better, iashin2020multi, seo2022end, song2021towards, wang2018bidirectional, zhang2022unifying, zhou2018end}.
+The ActivityNet Captioning \cite{krishna2017dense} dataset is released as a benchmark for this task and has generated a flurry of research~\cite{Chadha2020iPerceive, iashin2020better, iashin2020multi, seo2022end, song2021towards, wang2018bidirectional, zhang2022unifying, zhou2018end}.
 For example, Wang \etal~\cite{wang2018bidirectional} propose attentive fusion to differentiate captions from highly overlapped events.
 Zhou \etal~\cite{zhou2018end} use a Transformer-based model to alleviate the limitations of RNNs to model long-term dependencies in videos.
 Recently, Song \etal~\cite{song2021towards} model dense video captioning as a multi-sentence task by leveraging dynamic video memory and directly generating a paragraph.
+Consequently, we build on top of this approach and compare to it as a natural baseline for our method.

 Another line of research in video understanding has focused on instructional videos~\cite{miech2019howto100m, shridhar2020alfred}.
 Instructional videos contain snippets with corresponding instructions.
 This type of video is different from the traditional video captioning datasets~\cite{krishna2017dense, wang2018video} which lack spatially grounded and action-oriented language descriptions.
 In our work, we propose the {\em instruction generation} task.
 Given a first-person instructional video with an actor performing a task, the goal is to generate a set of (instructional) sentences that characterize the series of actions required to perform it.